KonradStanski/androidAutomate/README.md

 - Install **ADB** on your machine.
 	- You can do this by running `sudo apt-get install adb` on debian systems or `sudo dnf install adb` on an rpm system.
 Check if this worked by running: `adb --version`.
+- For using emulators, [Android Studio](https://developer.android.com/studio) must be installed.
+You must then create an avd from the `tools/avdmanager` drop-down.
+Further information on how to do this can be found [here]()
 - Enable **USB debugging** on your android phone.
 	- This can be acheived on most models by opening the settings menu on your phone, navigating to "about phone" or "system information".
 Find "Build Number" and tap on it 7-10 times.
 This will enable developer options.
 Navigate back to the setting menu, and open the developer options.
 From here you may enable USB debugging.
 	- Verify this worked correctly by running `adb devices`.
 You should see your device listed as: `<deviceId> device`.